barzansaeedpour/object-localization-and-classification-with-one-network/README.md

 # Object Localization and Classification with One Network on MNIST Dataset

-This repository contains code and resources for performing object localization and classification using a single network on an Augmented MNIST dataset .
+This repository contains code and resources for performing object localization and classification using a single network on an Augmented MNIST dataset.
 The project aims to demonstrate how a convolutional neural network (CNN) can be trained to not only classify handwritten digits but also localize the bounding boxes around them.

 ## Table of Contents